 After the package is built and tested, conda-build cleans up the

 environments created during prior steps and outputs the metadata.
 The recipe for

 the package is also added in the output metadata.
 The metadata directory

-is on the top level of the tarball in the
+is at the top level of the package contents in the

 The metadata contains information about the dependencies of the